 - 1. If withdrawing before the end of the second week of instruction, no course entries will appear on the student's transcript for that semester. - 2.
 If withdrawing after the end of the 14th calendar day of the semester and before the end of the 8th week of the semester, the Office of the Registrar will assign a final grade of "W" for each course in which the student was enrolled. - 3.
-After the 8th week of the semester, students who withdraw or are academically withdrawn (other than Hardship and Military Duty) will receive a "WF" grade for every course they have withdrawn from.
+After the 8th week of the semester, students who withdraw themselves or are academically or administratively withdrawn by the Institution (other than Hardship and Military Duty) will receive a "WF" grade for each applicable course.